Alessandro1103/obsidian/Vault1/Zettelkasten/StereoMatching.md

 scale: 0.8
 ```

-We have to consider the problem of occlusion, when the image in the right shows a part that in the left is not shown (and viceversa).
+We have to consider the problem of **occlusion**, when the image in the right shows a part that in the left is not shown (and viceversa).
 This situation brings to inconsistencies in the algorithms that needs to elaborate them.

 ```slide-note
 file: StereoMatching_CV2324.pdf